 6. The Centre should consult the states before making a law on a subject of the Concurrent List.

 7. The governor cannot dismiss the council of ministers so long as it commands a majority in the assembly.

 8. The governor's term of five years in a state should not be disturbed except for some extremely compelling reasons.

 9. No commission of enquiry should be set up against a state minister unless a demand is made by the Parliament.

-11. No change in the role of Rajya Sabha and Centre’s power to reorganise the states.
+11. No change in the role of Rajya Sabha and the Centre’s power to reorganise the states.

 The most important is the establishment of the Inter-State Council in 1990.

-The Second commission on Centre-State Relations was set-up by the Government of India in April 2007 under the Chairmanship of Madan Mohan Punchhi, former Chief Justice of India.
-It was required to look into the issues of Centre-State relations keeping in view the sea-changes that have taken place in the polity and economy of India since the Sarkaria Commission had last looked at the issue of Centre-State relations over two decades ago.
+The Second Commission on Centre-State Relations was set up by the Government of India in April 2007 under the Chairmanship of Madan Mohan Punchhi, former Chief Justice of India.
+It was required to look into the issues of Centre-State relations keeping in view the see changes that have taken place in the polity and economy of India since the Sarkaria Commission had last looked at the issue of Centre-State relations over two decades ago.
 The terms of reference of the Commission were as follows: